Kanazawa Geisha Districts Compared: Higashi Chaya, Nishi Chaya & Kazuemachi

 Why Visit Nishi Chaya?

-• It is less crowded, so you can enjoy the historic streets at a slower pace.
+• It is usually less crowded, so you can enjoy the historic streets at a slower pace.

 • It feels more understated, which appeals to travelers looking for atmosphere rather than shopping.